SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 # Description
 Create a program, which receives an integer and calculates the area of a square with a side **a**.

-- You receive the side value as an argument of the function
+- You will receive the side value as an argument of the function
 - Use the formula to calculate the area
 - Print the result to the console